-D. John.
-My lord and brother, God save you.
+John. - My lord and brother, God save you.

-D. Pedro.
-Good den, brother.
+Pedro. - Good den, brother.

-D. John.
-If your leisure served, I would speak with you.
+John. - If your leisure serv'd, I would speak with you.

-D. Pedro.
-In private?
+Pedro. - In private?

-D. John.
-If it please you;--yet count Claudio may hear; for what I would speak of concerns him.
+John. - If it please you.
+Yet Count Claudio may hear, for what I would speak of concerns him.

-D. Pedro.
-What's the matter?
+Pedro. - What's the matter?

-D. John.
-Means your lordship to be married to-morrow? [to Claudio]
+John. - [to Claudio] Means your lordship to be married tomorrow?

-D. Pedro.
-You know he does.
+Pedro. - You know he does.

-D. John.
-I know not that, when he knows what I know.
+John. - I know not that, when he knows what I know.

-Claud.
-If there be any impediment, I pray you, discover it.
+Claud. - If there be any impediment, I pray you discover it.

-You may think I love you not; let that appear hereafter, and aim better at me by that I now will manifest.
-For my brother, I think, he holds you well; and in dearness of heart hath holp to effect your ensuing marriage: surely, suit ill spent, and labour ill bestowed!
+John. - You may think I love you not.
+Let that appear hereafter, and aim better at me by that I now will manifest.
+For my brother, I think he holds you well and in dearness of heart hath holp to effect your ensuing marriage--surely suit ill spent and labour ill bestowed!

-D. Pedro.
-Why, what's the matter?
+Pedro. - Why, what's the matter?

-D. John.
-I came hither to tell you: and, circumstances shortened (for she has been too long a talking of,) the lady is disloyal.
+John. - I came hither to tell you, and, circumstances short'ned (for she has been too long a-talking of), the lady is disloyal.

-Claud.
-Who?
+Claud. - Who?
 Hero?

-D. John.
-Even she; Leonato's Hero, your Hero, every man's Hero.
-Claud.
-Disloyal?
+John. - Even she Leonato's Hero, your Hero, every man's Hero.

+Claud. - Disloyal?

-The word is too good to paint out her wickedness; I could say she were worse; think you of a worse title, and I will fit her to.
-Wonder not till further warrant: go but with me to-night, you shall see her chamber-window entered; even the night before her wedding day: if you love her then, to-morrow wed her; but it would better fit your honour to change your mind.
+John. - The word is too good to paint out her wickedness.
+I could say she were worse; think you of a worse title, and I will fit her to it.
+Wonder not till further warrant.
+Go but with me to-night, you shall see her chamber window ent'red, even the night before her wedding day.
+If you love her then, to-morrow wed her.
+But it would better fit your honour to change your mind.

-Claud.
-May this be so?
+Claud. - May this be so?

-D. Pedro.
-I will not think it.
+Pedro. - I will not think it.

-If you dare not trust that you see, confess not that you know: if you will follow me, I will show you enough; and when you have seen more, and heard more, proceed accordingly.
+John. - If you dare not trust that you see, confess not that you know.
+If you will follow me, I will show you enough; and when you have seen more and heard more, proceed accordingly.

-If I see anything to-night why I should not marry her to-morrow, in the congregation, where I should wed, there will I shame her.
+Claud. - If I see anything to-night why I should not marry her to-morrow, in the congregation where I should wed, there will I shame her.

-D. Pedro.
-And, as I wooed for thee to obtain her, I will join with thee to disgrace her.
+Pedro. - And, as I wooed for thee to obtain her, I will join with thee to disgrace her.

-D. John.
-I will disparage her no farther, till you are my witnesses: bear it coldly but till night, and let the issue show itself.
+John. - I will disparage her no farther till you are my witnesses.
+Bear it coldly but till midnight, and let the issue show itself.

-D. Pedro.
-O day untowardly turned!
+Pedro. - O day untowardly turned!

-Claud.
-O mischief strangely thwarting!
+Claud. - O mischief strangely thwarting!

-D. John.O plague right well prevented!So will you say when you have seen the sequel.
+John. - O plague right well prevented!
+So will you say when you have seen the Sequel.